 Changes to local routes and school services

-Additional to the weekend increases further improvements to the broader network will be made which will see minor changes to local routes and a number of dedicated school services starting Monday 12 October.
+Additional to the weekend increases further improvements to the broader network were made which sees minor changes to local routes and a number of dedicated school services.
 These changes were developed through consultation with schools, as well as feedback from parents’ groups, schools and individual families.

 - School service 2069 (St Mary Mackillop, Trinity Christian School and Saint Anthony’s Primary School) will now travel via Erindale Interchange.